HTL1 Lastenstrasse: Department of Electrical Engineering

 The department focuses on e-mobility, e-storage, and e-industry.
 Occupational areas for graduates are, for instance, those in connection with electrical installation technology, automatisation, and propulsion technology, as well as professions within the area of e-mobility, connected storage systems, and alarm and security technology.
 Moreover, in addition to the apprenticeship diploma as an electrical engineer, graduates are permitted to start their own business and lead a company.

 Agricultural Engineering and Environmental Technology

-With the aim to stay up-to-date and meet the latest requirements of the industry, the HTL 1 Lastenstrasse and the HTBLA Pitzelstätten have decided to cooperate and to offer an additional specification called "agricultural engineering and environmental technology".
-This new educational emphasis focuses on knowledge about innovative agriculture and simultaneously provides pupils with substantial technical know-how.
-Besides dealing with agricultural engineering and environmental technology, further areas of interest such as agromechatronics, renewable energy as well as digital farming are taught as key factors of modern agriculture.
-The expertise of and practical training at these two schools make it possible to gain an excellent education.
+With the aim to stay up-to-date and meet the latest standards of the industry, the HTL 1 Lastenstrasse and the HTBLA Pitzelstätten have decided to cooperate and to offer an additional specification called "agricultural engineering and environmental technology".
+This new educational emphasis focuses on knowledge about agriculture and also teaches pupils with technical know-how knowledge.
+Further areas of interest such as agromechatronics, renewable energy as well as digital farming are taught as key factors of modern agriculture.